 Faith and Light

 The Faith and Light Cornerstone Community numbers more than 60 people and includes those with intellectual and physical disabilities, parents, friends and supporters.
 The group meets for fiestas on the 4th Sunday of the month in the St Gregory’s Church for sharing news, lunch, prayers, bible readings, mimes and plays and colouring and craft making together.
+To know more ring the parish office.

 An enthusiastic group of people who assist with maintaining the gardens and surrounds of the both churches.
 People are rostered on at approximately 3 - 4 monthly periods.